 Fact: It’s true that hair loss affects more than 50 million American men, but it also impacts more than 40 million women in the U.S. In fact, an estimated 40% of women will experience noticeable hair loss by the age of 40.
 While the most common cause of hair loss in both men and women is genetic, one of the main differences between the way men and women lose their hair is in how it first appears.
 With male pattern baldness, the hairline recedes at the temples and a bald spot at the crown develops.
 Over time, these two areas of hair loss meet, leaving only a rim of hair on the sides and back of the head.
-Women suffering from hair loss don’t typically follow a pattern.
+Women experiencing from hair loss don’t typically follow a pattern.
 They may experience diffuse thinning all over the scalp, a widening part or bald patches (especially near the temples).

 Hair Loss Myth #2: Stress will make your hair fall out.

 Fact: This is one of those half-truths.
 Everyday stress like getting stuck in traffic or arguing with your significant other will not generally make your hair to fall out.
 But, severe stress caused by a traumatic event, like the death of a loved one or major surgery can lead to hair loss.
 In addition, there are a few specific stress-related conditions that are linked to hair loss, including telogen effluvium, trichotillomania and alopecia areata.
 The good news is that most stress-related hair loss is reversible.

 Hair Loss Myth #3: The only way to regrow hair is to use Minoxidil.